richelbilderbeek/uppsala_hackerspace/README.md

 ### But GitHub is owned by Micro$oft and is thus evil!

-You are encouraged to volunteer to maintain the UHS website that follows your moral principles.
+You are encouraged to volunteer to maintain the UHS website in a way that aligns with your moral principles.

 ## What about the logo?